-These goals reflect YWCA Greater Cleveland’s commitment to advancing social and economic mobility for low-income individuals through providing non-prescriptive, highly personalized that honor and amplify the voices of these members of our community.
+These goals reflect YWCA Greater Cleveland’s commitment to advancing social and economic mobility for individuals by providing non-prescriptive, highly personalized strategies that honor and amplify the voices of these members of our community.

 Who is Norma Herr?

 Norma Herr Women’s Center was not named after a wealthy donor or a local public figure.
-The shelter on Payne Avenue was named after one of its residents.
+The shelter on Payne Avenue was named after one of its guests.